glpi-project/glpi/apirest.md

       Each criterion object must provide:
         * *link*: (optional for 1st element) logical operator in [AND, OR, AND NOT, AND NOT].
         * *field*: id of the searchoption.
-        * *searchtype*: type of search in [contains, equals, notequals, lessthan, morethan, under, notunder].
+        * *searchtype*: type of search in [contains¹, equals², notequals², lessthan, morethan, under, notunder].
         * *value*: the value to search.

       Ex: